-Solitary fibrous tumours (SFT) are a rare neoplasm of mesenchymal origin that comprise less than 2% of all soft tissue tumours.
+Solitary fibrous tumors (SFT) are a rare neoplasm of mesenchymal origin that comprise less than 2% of all soft tissue tumors.
 The majority are benign, although up to 20% may be malignant.

 For a discussion of specific presentations of SFT, please refer to

-- solitary fibrous tumour of the spinal cord
+- solitary fibrous tumor of the spinal cord

 Intrathoracic SFT usually presents in the 6th to 7th decades.
 Extrathoracic SFT occurs in men and women of all ages equally 7.

-The majority of solitary fibrous tumours occur in an intrathoracic location but up to one third may occur in extrathoracic locations, and as such they may be encountered essentially anywhere, including 7:
+The majority of solitary fibrous tumors occur in an intrathoracic location but up to one third may occur in extrathoracic locations, and as such they may be encountered essentially anywhere, including 7:

 - spinal cord 2-3